forem/forem/README.md

   - **Rspec**
   - **Capybara** with **selenium-webdriver**
     - **chromedriver-helper** for standard JS testing.
-    - **Capybara-webkit** for headless JS testing.(not in use)
   - **`rack_session_access`**
   - **Warden**
   - **guard-rspec** for automated testing

-#### Installing Capybara-webkit
-**This is currently commented out in the Gemfile, but if you want to experiment with it** Follow the instruction of installing Qt [here](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit) then `bundle install` normally.

 #### When should I use `login_via_session_as(:user)` vs `login_as(:user)`?
 - `login_as(:user)` uses Warden's stubbing actions to make the application think that a user is signed in but without all of the overhead of actually signing them in.
 Recommended for view test.
 - `login_via_session_as(:user)` uses `rack_session_access` to modify application's session.
 It is integrated with Devise so current_user won't be nil.
 Recommended for feature test.

-## Environment Variables
-You need to keep your personal `config/application.yml` up-to-date in order to properly set up your environment variables.
-We have some "shared" environment variables, but you may need "personal" environment variables for one reason or another (such as a private Algolia instance, possibly).
-It is important to keep people up-to-date on changes to this protocol, as it is not checked into git.
-It is also important to use secure ways of passing these keys around.
-We currently use LastPass to store this.

 ## Previewing emails in development
 You can modify the test in `/test/mailers/previews`